ARS-DETR: Aspect Ratio-Sensitive Detection Transformer for Aerial Oriented Object Detection: Rethinking on Oriented Object Detection

-Considering that angle is a very important parameter in oriented object detection, the accuracy of its estimation will greatly affect the subsequent related tasks, such as object fine-grained recognition \cite{sun2022fair1m}, object heading estimation \cite{yang2018position,yang2022on}, etc., AP$_{50}$ seems not suitable for oriented object detection, especially for high-precision detection.
-Therefore, we advocate to use more stringent metric, e.g. AP$_{75}$\footnote{\textbf{Note:} The challenge of achieving high AP$_{75}$ in oriented object detection is more difficult than that in horizontal object detection, because the rotated bounding box is more accurate with less redundant areas, thus more sensitive to errors.}.
-As shown the $gray \ line$ in Fig. \ref{fig:skewiou}, if AP$_{75}$ is adopted, regardless of the aspect ratio, the angle deviation is required to be controlled within a certain area otherwise they will not be judged as positive.
-The larger the aspect ratio, the smaller the area.
+Considering that angle is a very important parameter in oriented object detection, the accuracy of its estimation will greatly affect the subsequent related tasks, such as object fine-grained recognition \cite{sun2022fair1m}, object heading estimation \cite{yang2018position,yang2022on}, etc., AP$_{50}$ seems not accurate enough for reflecting the performance of high-precision oriented object detection.
+Therefore, we advocate to use more stringent metric, e.g. AP$_{75}$\footnote{\textbf{Note:} The difficulty of achieving high AP$_{75}$ in oriented object detection is more difficult than that in horizontal object detection, because the rotated bounding box is more accurate with less redundant areas, thus more sensitive to errors.}, which is usually used in generic detection, to measure this challenging task.
+Under the AP$_{75}$ metric, not only are the prediction boxes required to be closer to the ground truth boxes, but the angle prediction requirement is also more stringent.
+As shown the gray dashed line in Fig. \ref{fig:skewiou}, when AP$_{75}$ is adopted, regardless of the aspect ratio, the angle deviation should be controlled within a specific range; otherwise, they will not be judged as positive.
+The larger the aspect ratio, the narrower the range.

 Tab. \ref{tab:ap50_vs_ap75} compares the accuracy of some oriented object detectors using AP$_{50}$ and AP$_{75}$, respectively.
-It can be see that all detectors achieve a high performance in terms of AP$_{50}$ and the gap among them is small.
+It can be seen that all detectors achieve a high performance in terms of AP$_{50}$ and the gap among them is small.
 However, the situation becomes different when AP$_{75}$ is used, some detectors may not good as other detectors whose performance on AP$_{50}$ are lower than them, e.g. S$^2$A-Net vs. Rotated ATSS.
-Besides, w/ and w/o angle parameter in evaluation, the gap between AP$_{50}$ and AP$_{50}$-H is relatively small while rapidly expanding between AP$_{75}$ and AP$_{75}$-H, which means AP$_{75}$ pays more attention to the angle prediction.
+Therefore, AP$_{75}$ can further represent the performance of high-precision oriented object detection.

+As for the AP$_{50:95}$, which is also often adopted in generic detection, it is no doubt a stricter and more comprehensive metric, but we believe that AP$_{75}$ could reflect high-precision oriented object detection more directly.
+AP$_{50:95}$ contains a large number of metrics.
+Under the metrics AP$_{50}$ or AP$_{55}$, when the angle prediction is not accurate, as shown in Fig.~\ref{fig:inaccurate_angle_prediction}, a relatively high value could still be reached.
+Conversely, under the metrics AP$_{90}$ or AP$_{95}$, the performance of oriented detectors degenerates a lot, which is of no significance for comparison in current research.
+Therefore, AP$_{75}$, as an intermediate metric, is more balanced and suitable for high-precision oriented object detection.
+Meanwhile, there is an average operation in AP$_{50:95}$, which makes metrics like AP$_{50}$ and AP$_{55}$ have a great influence on the overall value.

+In summary, it is necessary and meaningful to pay more attention to high-precision oriented object detection.